-- It reported on the appointments of the new Managers and approved the schedule of meetings and work programme for 2020.
+- It reported on the appointments of the new Managers and established measures to ensure the company has a significant number of female senior executives. - It approved the calendar of meetings and work programme for 2021.

 SUSTAINABILITY COMMITTEE Name Position Category MR JOSÉ MARÍA PACHECO GUARDIOLA MEMBER Independent MR JAVIER ENTRECANALES FRANCO MEMBER Proprietary MR DANIEL ENTRECANALES DOMECQ CHAIRPERSON Proprietary